 Dealing with Flakes at Work

-When I first got diagnosed with psoriasis, I was still in school, so my problems with were mainly focused around social interactions with my classmates.
-However, over the years new challenges have appeared.
-One of them was working in an office environment.
-These days, I can say that I have overcome this fear and today I would like to share some tips on working in an office environment with psoriasis.
+These days, I can say that I have overcome this insecurity.
+I would like to share some tips on working in an office environment with psoriasis.

 Low-key workplace accommodations